 Euros in homegrown energy

-Supplying power to
+Supplying power for almost

-homes and businesses across the island of Ireland
+homes and businesses across the island of Ireland annually

 Owning and operating

-Megawatts of onshore wind capacity across 31 sites
+Megawatts of onshore wind capacity across 32 sites

 Employing over